lorenzofar/ing-sw-2019-farinelli-fucci-fulgini/README.md

 ```
 java -jar adrenaline-client.jar
 ```
-and make sure to set the parameter `adrenaline.client.hostname` if you want to connect with RMI (the hostname must be resolvable by the server).
+and make sure to set the parameter `adrenaline.client.hostname` via command-line or in the `adrenaline.properties` file, if you want to connect with RMI (the hostname must be resolvable by the server).
 More on this in the section
 [configuration parameters](#configuration-parameters).